Everything you need

 Many projects fail, this is the nature of business.
 You set out on a path not knowing what uncertainties lie ahead and what the final outcome might be.
 There are many products out there that are nothing like the original intention.
 There are many more failed projects that never saw the light of day.
 If you have a project like this, then you can still make a claim for the work, time and effort put into this.
 Don’t let that claim pass you by because you thought it wasn’t eligible.

 It is a common misconception that failed R&D projects don’t qualify for R&D tax relief.
 This couldn’t be further from the truth.
-If you are unsure how to record the details of a failed project and how to present it to the tax man, then please feel free to get in touch.
+If you are unsure how to record the details of a failed project and how to present it to HMRC, then please feel free to get in touch.
 We have vast experience with this and will help you present it in the right way.

 What expenditure can be added as part of the claim?